reruo321/Spring-Practice/Spring-Boot/Kotlin/007-Spring-Boot-with-MongoDB/README.md

 in a SQL query.

 #### Services
-You might feel somewhat messy to the services, so declare them into a class.
+You might feel somewhat messy to the codes of services, so declare them into a class.

     @Service("commentService")
     class CommentService(@Autowired private val commentRepository: CommentRepository){...}